DO-TECHNOLOGIES/Website-Files/EMAILJS_SETUP.md

 2. Verify EmailJS service is active
 3. Check browser console for errors
 4. Ensure Gmail account is properly connected
+5. Restart development server after adding environment variables

 ### Test the setup:
-- Use the "Send Test Email" button on the website
+- Use the contact forms on the website
-- Check `connect@dojobs.sg` inbox
+- Check `hr@dojobs.sg` inbox
-- If test works, forms will work too!
+- If forms work, EmailJS is configured correctly!

-## Remove Test Component
-Once everything works, remove the EmailTest component from `src/pages/Index.tsx`
+## Free Tier Limits

+- **200 emails per month**
+- **2 email services**
+- **2 email templates**
+- Perfect for small to medium websites

+## Security Notes

+- Environment variables are safe for client-side use
+- EmailJS handles the email sending securely
+- No sensitive data is stored in the code
+- Public key is safe to expose in frontend code